bryan273/Rock-Paper-Scissors/README.md

 # Rock Paper Scissors
- This is dicoding final project for machine learning begginer course.
-I made a model to predict shape of hand whether rock, paper, or scissors with Deep Learning.
+ This is Dicoding final project for the machine learning beginner course.
+I made a model to predict the shape of a hand, whether rock, paper, or scissors, with Deep Learning.